Opencast-Moodle/documentation/docs/block/additional_features.md

 ## Opencast studio

 In this section you can enable the feature to add [Opencast Studio](https://docs.opencast.org/develop/admin/#modules/studio/) support to the block.
 For this to work Opencast Studio needs to be running on the admin node and [LTI](https://docs.opencast.org/develop/admin/#modules/ltimodule/) needs to be enabled.
-Furthermore LTI users need to be allowed to access Opencast Studio, for this they need the additonal role ´ROLE_STUDIO´.
+Furthermore LTI users need to be allowed to access Opencast Studio, for this they need the additional role ´ROLE_STUDIO´.
 The options are:

 * **Show the link to opencast studio:** This option renders a button to opencast studio in the block content and the block overview.
 Opencast studio has to run on your opencast admin node and the following LTI settings have to be configured as well.
 Defaults to no.
 * **Consumer key:** LTI Consumer key for the opencast studio integration.